suhas-pai/Aphrodite/README.md

 The kernel has the following implemented:
 * UART drivers; uart8250 on x86_64, riscv64 and pl011 on aarch64
-* Physical Memory Buddy Allocator using a vmemmap of `struct page`
+* Physical memory buddy allocator using a vmemmap of `struct page`
 * General memory allocation with kmalloc() using a slab allocator
 * RTC (google,goldfish-rtc on riscv64) and LAPIC Timer, HPET on x86_64
 * Keyboard (ps2) driver